Biocatalysis

 Fundamentals of microbial protein production

-How is microbial protein produced at industrial scale now, and how can we produce it from CO2?
+How is microbial protein produced on an industrial scale?
+How can we produce it from CO₂?

-How can microbial protein production be coupled to carbon capture and utilization?
+Hotspot: How can microbial protein production be coupled to CCU?

 Hotspot: Simplified process flow diagram